Cherokee–American wars: Colonial response

-The affected colonies of Virginia, North Carolina, South Carolina, and Georgia conferred and decided that swift and massive retaliation was the only way to preserve peace on the frontier.
-The colonials gathered militia who retaliated against the Cherokee.
-North Carolina sent Griffith Rutherford with 2,400 militia to scour the Oconaluftee and Tuckasegee river valleys, and the headwaters of the Little Tennessee and Hiwassee.
+The affected colonies of Virginia, North Carolina, South Carolina, and Georgia conferred and concluded that swift, massive retaliation was the only way to preserve peace on the frontier.
+Colonial militia then retaliated against the Cherokee.
+North Carolina sent Griffith Rutherford with 2,400 militia to scour the Oconaluftee and Tuckasegee river valleys, as well as the headwaters of the Little Tennessee and Hiwassee rivers.
 South Carolina sent 1,800 men to the Savannah, and Georgia sent 200 to attack Cherokee settlements along the Chattahoochee and Tugaloo rivers.

 Not long after leaving Fort McGahey on July 23, Rutherford's militia, accompanied by a large contingent of Catawba warriors, encountered an ambush by the Cherokee at the Battle of Cowee Gap in what is now western North Carolina.
 After defeating the attackers, he proceeded to a designated rendezvous with the South Carolina militia.

 On August 1, Cameron and the Cherokee ambushed Andrew Williamson and his South Carolina militia force near the Lower Cherokee town of Isunigu known to whites as Seneca, in the Battle of Twelve Mile Creek.
 The South Carolina Militia retreated and later joined up with the militia force of Andrew Pickens.
 The next day, August 2, the joint militia force bivouacked, and Pickens led a party of 25 to forage for food and firewood.
 In what is known as the Ring Fight, 200 Cherokee surrounded and attacked the party, which withdrew into a ring and were able to hold their attackers at bay until reinforcements arrived.
 Pickens and his militia defeated the Cherokee on the Tugaloo River in the Battle of Tugaloo, which they then burned on August 10.
 On August 12, Williamson and Pickens defeated the Cherokee at the Battle of Tamassee.
 With this, they had completed their destruction of the Lower Towns, Keowee, Estatoe, Seneca, and the rest.
 Afterwards, they proceeded north to meet up with the North Carolina militia of Griffith Rutherford.

 Rutherford's militia traversed Swannanoa Gap in the Blue Ridge on September 1, and reached the outskirts of the Out, Valley, and Middle Towns on September 14, at which they started burning towns and crops.
 Williamson's militia were attacked at the Battle of Black Hole near Franklin, North Carolina on September 19 but were able to fend off the Cherokee and meet up with Rutherford.
 In all, Williamson, Pickens, and Rutherford destroyed more than 50 towns, burned the houses and food stores, destroyed the orchards, slaughtered livestock, and killed hundreds of Cherokee.
 They sold captives into slavery, and these were often transported to the Caribbean.